Guidance for students on the use of generative AI

 What is Generative AI?

-Generative AI uses artificial intelligence to complete tasks that normally require human cognition.
-For example, AI writing tools such as ChatGPT and Claude produce text in response to user prompts or questions.
-This is Generative AI, or GenAI for short.
+Generative AI (GenAI) uses artificial intelligence to complete tasks that normally require human cognition.
+For example, AI writing tools such as Copilot (which is linked to your university Microsoft account), ChatGPT and Claude produce text in response to user prompts or questions.
+Images can be generated using Adobe’s Firefly and Canva.
+Everyday tools such as Grammarly have also now incorporated GenAI options, and Bath Spa now has access to Read and Write to help with accessibility.

 Pros and cons of using AI at university

-Using GenAI can have many benefits and can be particularly helpful in the brainstorming and planning stages of writing.
-You can ask tools such as ChatGPT and Claude for topic suggestions, feedback on ideas, or help writing emails.
+Using GenAI can have many benefits and can be particularly helpful in the brainstorming and planning stages of working on an assignment.
+You can ask Copilot for topic suggestions, feedback on ideas, or help writing emails.

 It's also important to remember that this technology has several drawbacks: